justin-brewer/forex-grpc/README.md

 # forex-grpc
 * A gRPC API to compute currency exchange conversions from source currency amount to target currency amount.

-* The below usage instructions assume you already have go installed.
+* The below usage instructions assume you already have go, node.js, and npm installed.

 ## Usage:
 ---